davidbarber/davidbarber.github.io/_posts/2017-03-15-large-class.md

 \frac{u_\theta(c,x)}{\tilde{Z}_\theta(x)}
 $$

-will be wildly inaccurat, see figure (a) below.
+will be wildly inaccurate, see figure (a) below.
 This is the source of the historically well-documented instabilities in training large-scale classifiers.

 ## Making Importance Sampling work